 As the valley continued, dry and sandy everywhere except along the river, the heat didn't let up.
 It stayed in the 90's as we wove along the narrow road, passing several sets of cops, orange corn and orange peppers drying along the roadside amidst the melted clay and straw mud brick walls of habitations and abandoned farms.

-The canyons grew and got tighter, the road becoming a narrow single lane swerving and twisting, but carrying two way traffic.
+The canyons grew deeper and got tighter, the road becoming a narrow single lane swerving and twisting, but carrying two way traffic.
 Finding places to pull over became routine as cars or large trucks would come barreling around blind curves requiring immediate maneuvers.

-As I got into the valley, excitement and incredulity arose.
-I was feeling deep emotions that were driven by the realization that after so many years of dreaming and trying to make it happen, I was now riding my motorcycle in the Peruvian Andes.
+As I got into the valley, excitement and incredulity rose.
+I was feeling deep emotions that were driven by the realization that after so many years of dreaming and trying to make it happen, I was now riding my motorcycle into the Peruvian Andes.
 It was something I greatly relished.
 At last, I felt the deep emotions of a true adventure.
 It seemed as if I were in Afghanistan or Pakistan, amidst the barren mountains and facing a rough, narrow road along a roaring river leading me to somewhere unknown.
 It was hard to take in and hard to let go.
 Another moment I'll never forget, ever.